 What essential components must every Individual Learning Plan include to be effective?

-Yang et al. (2022) This study explores how learning analytics can be used to create personalized interventions that improve student achievement and engagement in blended learning environments.
+Yang et al. (2022) This study explores how learning analytics can be used to create personalised interventions that improve student achievement and engagement in blended learning environments.
 The research offers teachers practical approaches for using data-driven insights to customise learning experiences, making it directly relevant for developing effective individual learning plans that respond to student performance patterns and behaviours.

 Do Students who Fail to Plan, Plan to Fail?
 Effects of Individualized Learning Plans on Postsecondary Transitioning View study ↗11 citations